Commercial Coaching: How To Get To Commercial Leadership As A Pricing Manager

 Many pricing managers have built their reputation on their technical ability i.e., financial modelling and number crunching.
 However, as they move to new and more senior roles, they need to be good people managers, technicians and inspirational leaders as well – a tough combination.

 Creating a vision and bringing people along the journey transcends technical functional ability and even traditional soft people management skills.
-It requires imagination and some element of risk taking.
-A strong belief in yourself and the value you offer.
-An ability to understand the market quickly and develop smarter ways to drive profitability.
-An ability to lead and align people to better ways of pricing while operating within a culture of resistance.
+It requires imagination and some element of risk-taking.
+Also, a strong belief in yourself and the value you offer.
+In addition, an ability to understand the market quickly and develop smarter ways to drive profitability.
+Furthermore, an ability to lead and align people to better ways of pricing while operating within a culture of resistance.

-Being call a well-respected pricing manager or leader is not easy.
+Being called a well-respected pricing manager or leader is not easy.

-Some commercial coaching clients are aware of inherent tension between teams and individuals and can quickly diffuse conflict by changing their style.
-A lot of managers however, wonder why they continue to be overlooked for promotion or fail in new roles.
+Some commercial coaching clients are aware of the inherent tension between teams and individuals and can quickly diffuse conflict by changing their style.
+However, a lot of managers wonder why they continue to be overlooked for promotion or fail in new roles.
 Too many analysts, managers and general managers struggle to fulfil their potential and are disillusioned.

-A transition into a new role begins from the moment you know you are being consider for a new job (right from the recruitment phase).
+A transition into a new role begins from the moment you know you are considering for a new job (right from the recruitment phase).

-This is not a lot of time to make a good impression.
+This is not a lot of time to make a good impression as a pricing manager.
 Make sure you work with a pro-active coach that can help you refine your managerial style in highly personalised coaching sessions.

 Seek out commercial coaching to help you develop an action plan to get you through difficult leadership challenges.

 Use systematic commercial coaching to help you reduce transition risk in a new role.